-Dates, in addition to their indomitable nutrients, contain natural sugars, and unfortunately, sugar and diabetes are not exactly the best of friends, but does this enmity mean that diabetics should utterly discard dates and forgo the health benefits provided by this wonder fruit?
+Dates, in addition to their indomitable nutrients, contain natural sugars, and unfortunately, sugar and diabetes don’t exactly get along, but does this enmity mean that diabetics should utterly discard dates and forgo the health benefits provided by this wonder fruit?
+Are dates good for diabetics?
 You’d be surprised to find out the answer.

 Dieticians say dates are one of the pillar foods to have in a diet as they are loaded with nutrients and rich in natural fibers that boost health and the immune system.
 However, the burning question is, Are dates suitable for diabetics to consume?